 Robustness Checks

 This section describes two robustness checks to provide corroborating evidence for the empirical results presented in the previous section.
 Results of the first robustness test are presented in Table 4; they compare investors’ attention in the short term to influence over the medium term.
-Panel A of the table present the results for the window [−10, +10] and panel B the results for [−3, +1].
+Panels A and B of the table present the results for the [−10, +10] and the [−3, +1] windows respectively.

-The results in Table 4 show in general that announcements with a general location published on Airbnb do not affect hotel stock prices, but announcements with specific locations do influence stock price results in all window types.
+The results in Table 4 show that for the most part, announcements with a general location published on Airbnb do not affect hotel stock prices, but announcements with specific locations do influence stock price results in all window types.
 The robustness test also shows that the window with the highest significance is [−3, +1] with CAR−3,+1 = −1.682% (ORDIN = −5.363) and CAR−3,+1  = −1.674% (ORDIN = −5.283) in the [−10,+10] and [−3,+1] windows respectively.

 Table 4